 These children are labeled as "special focus" but we have received updated information and they are doing quite well.
 Please contact us to review their complete file with photos.

-One boy was born 7/2008 and has a repaired heart condition.
+One boy was born 7-2008 and has a repaired heart condition.
+We suspect he could have Fetal Alcohol Syndrome, but seems to be doing well.
 We have three recent videos of him playing and doing activities.